Rust Clap recipes

 # Config { enc_algs: ["aes256", "des3", "thebesttvarynka"] }

-Good but here we have a big problem: values are not validated and the user can specify unsupported or just wrong algorithms.
-It'll be cool if we delegate the algorithm validation to the clap.
+Good, but here we have a big problem: values are not validated, and the user can specify unsupported or just wrong algorithms.
+Let's delegate algorithm validation to clap.

 #[derive(Debug, Clone, clap::ValueEnum)]